POLS 396: Washington, D.C., Summer Study

 Tuition & Fees

 Students are responsible for travel, tuition, daily transportation, food and housing costs.
 Students receive four (4) upper division credits, which will not count for the Political Science major, for successful completion of the program.
 Tuition is paid directly to the College of Saint Benedict.
 Students should consult with a campus financial aid counselor to reassess student financial need figures for the following year and the availability of Minnesota grant funds.
 After formal acceptance into the program, each student must make a non-refundable deposit of $400 no later than December 8, 2014.
 This deposit will be applied to the housing charges.

 Housing is estimated to cost about $3500 per student based upon the assumption that students will be willing to share accommodations.

 Students are expected to be in Washington, D.C. on the Saturday of Memorial weekend (late May), for an initial orientation session.
 Students are expected to begin their internship assignments on Tuesday morning (the day following Memorial Day) unless other arrangements have been made.
 The program officially ends at the completion of the first full week of August.
 Some students may be invited by their worksite supervisor to continue working into the month of August.
 It is up to the intern whether to agree or not to an extension of the work commitment.
-Please check with directors about possible modifications to the living arrangements after mid-August, because of the rental lease.
+Please check with directors about possible modifications to the living arrangements after mid-August, because of the rental contract.

 Housing commitments are made early in the spring semester by the faculty moderator in consultation with student interns.
 The final decision is based upon an effort to balance several factors, including the following: